vankos88/Log-parser/README.md

 Crossplatform fast log parser based on avaloniaUI and .Net Core 3.0

 With this tool it's easy to search line in the directory with big text files, e.g Guid.
-Tool can unzip rar and zip archives with single text file.
+Tool can unzip rar, zip, tar, gzip archives with single text file.